haqq-network/haqq/docs/testnet/join.md

 order: 4
 -->

-# Haqq Network TestEdge
+# Haqq Network TestEdge-2

 ## Overview

-The current Haqq version of TestEdge is [`v1.0.3`](https://github.com/haqq-network/haqq/releases/tag/v1.0.3).
+The current Haqq version of TestEdge is [`v1.2.0`](https://github.com/haqq-network/haqq/releases/).

-To bootstrap a TestEdge node, it is possible to sync from v1.0.3 via snapshot or via State Sync.
+To bootstrap a TestEdge node, it is possible to sync from v1.2.0 via snapshot or via State Sync.

 This document outlines the steps to join an existing testnet {synopsis}